 Check the alarm events you want to trigger recording, push notifications, or other alarm actions, then tap Save to apply the settings.

 Note: If a Smart Event Detection feature is not configured, its corresponding alarm option will not be displayed.
-For example, if only Virtual Fence Alert is set up, only that option will appear (figure 1).
-If all Smart Event Alerts are configured, all options will be visible in the settings (figure 2).
+For example, if only the Line Crossing Alert is set up, only that option will appear (Figure 1).
+If all Smart Event Alerts are configured, all options will be visible in the settings (Figure 2).

 By configuring these Smart Event Detection features, you can optimize your security system, ensuring timely alerts for any suspicious activity.
 Follow this guide to set up and customize your alerts for maximum protection.
 For further assistance, feel free to click "Submit a request" below to contact Reolink support.